datapfranc/datapfranc.github.io-src/content/BRD_why.md

 4. Reviews/rating statistics difference per site
 5. Finding same or similar reviews and reviewer

 There are certainly many more I can't envision at this time.
-We'll see how it turns out.

 ### Next steps

 To make this happen, I need to work on quite a few things: 1) design a data model, 2) develop pipeline from harvesting step to loading into a database, 3) setting up the DB and pipeline workflow environment, 4) define and implement visualization tool, 5) define the backend Cloud provider, etc.

 Technology wise, here are some libraries/tools I'll be using:

-* Postgres for the DB (planning to store the integration data myself and not in Cloud)
+* Postgres for the DB (planning to store integration data locally and not in Cloud)
 * [Luigi](https://github.com/spotify/luigi) used as the elt framework (requiring some customization)
 * [Scrapy](scrapy.org) for the web harvesting bit
 * Still not sure on the visualization side